photonrays/Intrusing-Detection-System-Attack/README.md

 ## Credit

-All credit for the repository give to [ChrisFugl](https://github.com/ChrisFugl)
+All credit for the repository goes to [ChrisFugl](https://github.com/ChrisFugl)